retrohacker/new_website/src/shared/blog/ready-player-one.md

 This isn't a story about a kid fighting to save a video game.
 This is a story about a society where the government hasn't regulated away debt traps.
 The day wasn't saved when the antagonist prevailed.
 If a company that sells in-game mods is able to run literal _labor camps_, I can't even begin to imagine what the rest of this society looks like.

-I live in the states, and this is why I believe is critical for us as citizens to be involved in our democracy.
-Democracy doesn't just give civilian oversight of our government, it gives civilian oversight of everything.
-Free markets work, but they only work when paired with significant civilian oversight.
-Democracy gives us the power to continue advancing human rights, and to prevent a future where we regress to literal _labor camps_ for video game debt.

 #### fin